coolshaurya/Database-Quotes-JSON/README.md

-#Database Quotes JSON
-##JSON file with more than 5000+ famous quotes.

-###Some example on how to work on this JSON quotes file
+Database Quotes JSON, JSON file with more than 5000+ famous quotes Some example using jQuery on how to work on this JSON quotes file

 ```javascript
 //return array of all quotes with 12 words max